CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

 - agg_method: Aggregation method used
 - temporal aggregation and time coverage

-Variables are the most important asset in the catalog and when exploring datasets in the Data Observatory catalog it's important to understand exactly which variables are available to enrich your own data.
+Variables are the most important asset in the catalog and when exploring datasets in the Data Observatory catalog it is important to understand exactly which variables are available to enrich your own data.

-For each `Variable` in each dataset, the Data Observatory provides (as it does with datasets) a set of methods and attributes to understand their underlying data.
+For each `Variable` in each dataset, the Data Observatory provides (as it does with datasets) a set of methods and attributes to better understand the underlying data.

 Some of them are: